GuillaumeBiessy/WH/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Resubmission

-This is a resubmission following package acceptance but failure to additional tests using the alternative BLAS / LAPACK implementation from Intel MKL '2022.3.0'.
+This is a resubmission following recent package acceptance but failure to additional tests using the alternative BLAS / LAPACK implementation from Intel MKL '2022.3.0'.
 I suspect this is linked to some variability in the results of the eigendecomposition when performed by MKL.

 In this version I have: